usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **Materials Needed**

-* Printed or digital Journey Map Template (one per team)
+* Printed or digital Journey Map Template (one per team).
-* Persona Cards (from the ESA Registry scenario)
+* Persona Cards (from the ESA Registry scenario).
-* Markers or Miro/Mural/Google Slides (if virtual)
+* Markers or Miro/Mural/Google Slides (if virtual).
-* Sticky notes or digital note boxes for each stage
+* Sticky notes or digital note boxes for each stage.

 **Activity Setup**